sergeod9/Easy_Align_Addon/README.md

 Easy Align addon allows you to align mesh objects origins and align mesh objects to each others easily, it works in both Edit mode and Object mode.<br>

+To download this addon in Blender, open Blender, go to File > User Preferences, under Add-ons tab, choose Install from file, navigate to the addon file location and install.
+Check the checkbox in the addon's name to activate, if you want this addon to be available every time you start Blender, don't forget to Save User Settings.<br>

 After installing Easy Align addon, the panel will be available in 3D View window, Properties shelf, if Properties shelf is hidden, press <kbd>N</kbd> while hovering over 3D View window.

 <H3>Easy Align is devided into 4 distinctive functions:</H3>